GuidanceMantras/GuidanceMantras/README.md

 ### Loans
 - If loans are needed, always look for minimum interest options with more flexibilities such as varibale payment instead fixed payment

+### Lending
+- Never lend money to anyone such as relatives, friends, strangers and colleagues without any document or collateral

 ## Study